bertbesser/dvc-deps-management/blog-article.md

 $$ git add .dvc/config # save the configuration of the newly added remote
 ```

-## Using a DVC project as a dependency
+## Using a DVC project as a DVC dependency
 We discuss how to access data from a DVC project.
 To be more precise, we want to access some (possibly binary) file processed and/or created by the pipeline defined in the project.
 E.g., we want to access some "source" data like a set of training images, or the model created by the training stage.